 Participating in these schemes has also given us access to a specialist network and peer support.
 For example, as part of the Change 100 programme we received Disability Awareness training for all staff plus advice and support on making reasonable adjustments to our working environment.

 While we are satisfied that we have made a good start, we know there is more to be done.

 As part of the 2027 programme we have learned more about the potential benefits of an applicant tracking system to reduce unconscious bias and draw out valuable lived experience to supplement the more traditional professional experience captured in CVs.
 We are now exploring the cost-benefits for NPC.
 And we are working towards Disability Confident accreditation before we participate in the Change 100 programme again later this year.

 Looking beyond recruitment, we believe in diversity, equality and inclusion in the widest possible sense.
 We believe that our current staff group is a talented set of individuals with a broad range of professional and lived experience and skills sets who think in different ways.
 We also believe that diversity, equality and inclusion needs to permeate into all aspects of our work.

 Ultimately, we want to create a working environment where everyone feels comfortable and able to achieve their full potential.
 We’d love to hear from other organisations who would be willing to share as we continue.

 Have attitudes to diversity among charities and funders changed since 2016?
-For our Snapshots of the Sector 2019 series we spoke to 20 sector leaders to find out.
+For Snapshots of the Sector 2019 we spoke to 20 sector leaders to find out.